Adrienne-B/mapsapp/README.md

 #### Random Unexpected Challenges:
 1. Map wouldnt not display in the browser

+2. I deleted the main page which is suppose to display everything.

 #### Solutions/solving the issue:
 1. I didnt have "public String getMapForLocation(Location location, Model model) {
 		mapService.addCoordinates(location);" in lines 24 -26 in MapController.